Blue Skies Again

-Blue Skies Again is a 1983 American comedy film directed by Richard Michaels and written by Kevin Sellers.
+Blue Skies Again is a 1983 American sports comedy film directed by Richard Michaels and written by Kevin Sellers.
 The film stars Harry Hamlin, Mimi Rogers, Kenneth McMillan, Robyn Barto, Dana Elcar, and Joseph Gian.
 It is Andy García's feature film debut.
-The film was produced by Warner Bros. and was released on July 29, 1983.
+The film was released by Warner Bros. on July 29, 1983.

-Premise
+Plot

-A young female softball player Paula Fradkin (Robyn Barto) is obsessed with baseball.

-Paula travels to Fort Lauderdale during Spring Training and tries to convince the Denver Devils' owner Sandy (Harry Hamlin) and manager Lou (Dana Elcar) to let her try out for the team.
+A young female softball player, Paula Fradkin, is obsessed with baseball and travels to Fort Lauderdale during Spring Training and tries to convince the Denver Devils' owner Sandy and manager Lou to let her try out for the team.

-Her assault on the Major Leagues' gender barrier is finally made possible when team owner Sandy, a male-chauvinist and bachelor, is attracted to Fradkin's personal manager Liz (Mimi Rogers).
+Her assault on the Major Leagues' gender barrier is finally made possible when team owner Sandy, a male-chauvinist and bachelor, is attracted to Fradkin's personal manager Liz.

 Paula performs well in training, but the fact that the new player at second base is female leads to resentment among both players and officials.
-Eventually coach Dirk (Kenneth McMillan) calls on Paula to bat in a game and she responds with a base hit.
+Eventually coach Dirk calls on Paula to bat in a game and she responds with a base hit.